-Once your fiancè[e] enters the U.S., marriage must occur within 90 days of his/her arrival.
-Unfortunately, you may encounter hardship enrolling your fiancè[e] into your domestic health insurance plan (mostly provided to you by your employer), until marriage and in most cases for a certain duration after marriage.
+Once your fiancè(e) enters the U.S., marriage must occur within 90 days of his/her arrival.
+Unfortunately, you may encounter hardship enrolling your fiancè(e) into your domestic health insurance plan (mostly provided to you by your employer), until marriage and in most cases for a certain duration after marriage.

-If HCC Life STM Insurance is not available in your state, you can consider purchasing International Major Medical Plan.
+You can consider purchasing International Major Medical Plan.
 It does not participate in any PPO network.
 It is not renewable but you can make month by month payment automatically.